- 4951 students and alumni participated in more than 159 career programs

 Career Status of Graduates:

-- 15% of 2014 graduates pursued graduate school (Acceptance Rates as of May 2014: College of Arts & Sciences - 78%, College of Education and Human Services - 82%, Stillman School of Business - 59%, School of Theology - 13%, School of Diplomacy and International Relations–81%)
+- The total acceptance rate for 2014 graduates who pursued graduate school was 94%.
+(Acceptance Rates: College of Arts & Sciences -92%; College of Education & Human Services – 95%; Stillman School of Business – 100%; School of Diplomacy & International Relations – 100%; Immaculate Conception Seminary School of Theology – 100%).

 - 293 organizations attended career recruiting events that included the On-Campus lnterviewing Program and multi-school career fair collaborations.
 Campus recruiting events targeted specific industries and included: the annual Career Fair, Education Career Fair, Healthcare Professions Networking and Recruiting Forum, Careers in Business, Communications Networking Forum, the Nursing Networking Forum, and the Science Networking Forum.
 Multí-school collaborations included the Big East Virtual Career Fair and the Big East Career Fair that was held at Madison Square Garden in New York City.